Use of AYUSH systems of medicine as preventive healthcare

 Total | 26520 | 600 | 10157 |

 From table 1, it clear that the cost of treatment is negligible in case of homeopathy.
 Standard empirical health economics literature says that price or cost of treatment affects health care decisions insignificantly.
 However, we must remember that, such evidences are extracted from studies, which considered one system of medicine only.
-In a country like India, six different systems of medicine are practiced officially and cost of care varies significantly across medicines.
+In a country like India, seven different systems of medicine are practiced officially and cost of care varies significantly across medicines.
 From my experience, I can say that patients, for whom cost matters, take decision to choose a system of medicine accordingly.
 However, homeopathy did not give us hi-tech graphs and photos depicting many ophthalmic conditions, as allopathy did.
 When someone is inclined to these advanced analytical reports, she / he needs to pay for it.
 In other words, with the ‘science of medicine’, one must acknowledge and support the ‘technology of medicine’ too.
 However, the cost of treatment associated with the visit of the 2nd hospital could be avoided by us.
 Nevertheless, I considered it as cost of a ‘validation’ service.
 As per standard health economics literature, an hospital provides three different types of services, such as medical services, hospitality or hotel services (bed and diet etc.) and validation services (fitness certificates etc.) to people.
 So, the 2nd hospital validated that my father’s health condition improved.
 It was absolutely necessary for mental satisfaction of him (my father).
 As per the classical definition of health, absence of disease only does not mean good health.
 Good health means physical, mental and social wellbeing simultaneously.
 My father, who is bedridden now (in the first week of January 2024; due to ageing and associated conditions), will become to some extent social with the publication of this case study.
 Hopefully, the news and feedback from this event will make him healthy socially too in days to come.

 I have kept all the papers related to this case study under my custody for assisting/addressing possible research enquiry in near future (when permissible from our side).